koide3/small_gicp/README.md

 - **Highly Optimized** : The implementation of the core registration algorithm is further optimized from that in fast_gicp.
 It enables up to **2x speed gain** compared to fast_gicp.
 - **All parallerized** : small_gicp offers parallelized implementations of several preprocessing algorithms to make the entire registration process parallelized (Downsampling, KdTree construction, Normal/covariance estimation).
 As a parallelism backend, either (or both) of [OpenMP](https://www.openmp.org/) and [Intel TBB](https://github.com/oneapi-src/oneTBB) can be used.
 - **Minimum dependency** : Only [Eigen](https://eigen.tuxfamily.org/) (and bundled [nanoflann](https://github.com/jlblancoc/nanoflann) and [Sophus](https://github.com/strasdat/Sophus)) are required at a minimum.
 Optionally, it provides the [PCL](https://pointclouds.org/) registration interface so that it can be used as a drop-in replacement in many systems.
-- **Customizable** : small_gicp is implemented with the trait mechanism that enables feeding any custom point cloud class to the registration algorithm.
-Furthermore, the template-based implementation allows customizing the regisration process with your original correspondence estimator and registration factors.
+- **Customizable** : small_gicp allows feeding any custom point cloud class to the registration algorithm via traits.
+Furthermore, the template-based implementation enables customizing the regisration process with your original correspondence estimator and registration factors.
-- **Python bindinds** : The isolation from PCL makes small_gicp's python bindinds more portable and connectable to other libraries seamlessly.
+- **Python bindinds** : The isolation from PCL makes small_gicp's python bindinds more portable and connectable to other libraries (e.g., Open3D) without problems.

 Note that GPU-based implementations are NOT included in this package.